SergeyStrukov/LightForge/doc/Manual.md

 Targets inside the same project MAY have cyclic dependencies.
 Don't use strange extensions and names for your output files.
 The good practise is a `.a` extensin for libraries and `.exe` extension for executables.
+Separate the sign '=' with spaces before and after.

 #### Library targets